AquarlisPrime/torch-lite-classifier/README.md

 - Training pipeline with PyTorch and timm library
 - Easy-to-use inference API and Gradio demo interface available

-## Live Demo
+## Implementation
+Can be accessed via : https://e14a7fe5267865b57e.gradio.live in kaggle https://www.kaggle.com/code/anjalisingh065/gradio-ui

-Try the model in action on the live demo at [ELiteVision] https://elitevision.onrender.com
+Also, the model has been implmented for demo at [ELiteVision] https://elitevision.onrender.com, though not accessible as app at present.

 ## Usage